 PRESIDENT – Ian Granland OAM JP

 He began playing football as a junior with the South Sydney Club in 1962.
-Elected club secretary at 17 and then shortly later he also became secretary of the NSW Police Football Club.
+Elected club secretary at 17 in 1966 and then shortly later he also became secretary of the NSW Police Football Club.

 In 1969 Granland entered National Service for two years during which he saw service in Vietnam and he was able to arrange a number of games of football between Australian troops.

 Upon discharge he continued to serve South Sydney FC, first as a Vice President then as Secretary before moving to the Central Coast of NSW where he became a founder then secretary of the Central Coast FL, then later, president.
 During this time he was instrumental in the formation of the NSW Country FL in an effort to grow the code throughout the state.
 In his time on the Central Coast, Ian was foremost in the foremost in the establishment of three football clubs clubs in the region: Wyong, Killarney Vale and Bateau Bay.
 He went on to become president of Killarney Vale for 23 years and was responsible for the construction of the large clubrooms at their home ground.

 Earlier, and in a period of unsettled football and restructure in the developing parts of the state, for a short period he became a director on the NSW Football League.